Daisy Jones & the Six: Release

 The limited series was released on Amazon Prime Video on March 3, 2023, with the first three episodes available immediately.
 The first episode was shown in US theaters for one night only to Amazon Prime members on March 1, 2023.

 Reception

+Critical response

-The review aggregator website Rotten Tomatoes reported a 73% approval rating with an average rating of 6.8/10, based on 86 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 69% approval rating with an average rating of 6.7/10, based on 107 critic reviews.
 The website's critics consensus reads, "Daisy Jones & the Six comes up short at evoking the rockstar credentials that were implied on the page, but the lively duet of Riley Keough and Sam Claflin give this adaptation enough verve to occasionally bring the house down."
-Metacritic, which uses a weighted average, assigned a score of 62 out of 100 based on 36 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 62 out of 100 based on 38 critics, indicating "generally favorable reviews".

+Critics praised the performances of the ensemble cast and music.
+Nina Metz of the Chicago Tribune wrote, "Musically, Keough and Claflin are a good match.
+She has a strong, clear voice that bolsters their harmonies, but he can hold his own too, and they're credible as performers.
+[Keough] looks at home on stage and finds a way to channel some of [Stevie] Nicks' physicality and flowy-wispy stagewear without mimicking her outright," while Darren Franich of Entertainment Weekly commented Keough "excels at self-destructive self-confidence".

+Reviews were critical of the show's pacing, writing, and documentary framing device.
+Writing for Vulture, Roxana Hadadi said, "For all the series' delights—the chemistry between Sam Claflin and Riley Keough, the constant scene-stealing by Camila Morrone, the fizziness of the original songs—there's an unignorable smallness throughout ...
+The series shrinks Reid's novel (partially inspired by the infamously stormy relationship between Fleetwood Mac's Stevie Nicks and Lindsey Buckingham) into a claustrophobic love triangle mostly uninterested in looking beyond its three points, and indifferent to the paranoia and exhilaration of the 1970s.
+Creative process is recurrently pushed aside for romantic pining, and there's no imagination for artistic motivation past jealousy and lust."
+Hadadi opined "the series' best scenes are the ones that plunge into how they developed their sound, wrote their songs, and complemented or challenged each other."